romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

 In this pattern the "business logic" is decoupled from Terraform Modules.
 Modules are left to answer the question of "what" [needs to be created or modified], with CDK answering the question of "how" [through control flows].

+## Final thoughts

+Building an abstraction layer on the top of Terraform can help simplifying operations, however, at this point in time it is still early to declare this approach successful.

+**Personally I would rather be an early adopter and fail fast if necessary**, so I will continue experimenting with CDK, and hopefully my efforts will yield interesting articles.